 Highlights: Alert, Confident, Social.

 The Wire Fox Terrier is truly as unique as they look.
 They’re highly intelligent dogs with a lot of energy to go around.
-For this reason, they can’t stand boredom.
+For this reason, they can’t stand boredom and need plenty of mental stimulation.

 If you’re not up for entertaining this dog, then it’s best to find another breed.
 Their most distinctive characteristic is the rough, broken coat.
 Best of all, they don’t shed often, keeping your house dander-free.